FeesMustFall: Costs

 The South African Department of Higher Education and Training calculated the damage caused to universities during the 2015 #FeesMustFall protests to R300 302 848.58, with the North West University's Mahikeng campus having suffered the most damage at R151m due to unrest that saw buildings torched, students shot at with rubber bullets and the university closing for a month.

 2016 Revival and #FeesMustFall2016

 In mid-August 2016, the Minister of Higher Education and Training was widely expected to announce fee structures for the 2017 academic year.
 This led to a revival of the fees must fall campaign under the hashtag #FeesMustFall2016.

 August

 10 August

-Led by Honourable Justice Jonathan Arthur Heher, a former judge of the Supreme Court of Appeal, the Fees Commission began set 1 of the hearings.
+Led by Honourable Justice Jonathan Heher, a former judge of the Supreme Court of Appeal, the Fees Commission began set 1 of the hearings.
 It included submissions and testimonies from student representatives and unions.

 12 August

 The Council on Higher Education concluded that a 0% fee increase would be unsustainable and recommended an inflation-related increase for South Africa's universities in 2017.